Felobrat/FEM202110-HW3/README.md

 It can be seen the stress concentration in the inner cilinder and the displacement in the middle part.
 The results are not accurate as we would have wanted.

+*UPDATE*
+We could solve the problem shortly after the due time of this asignment